From 15th June 2020 it is the law that you must wear a face-covering when travelling in England on a:

-An evidence review and analysis published in the Lancet on 16.04.2020 does suggest that wearing a mask could be beneficial in reducing transmission of the virus by limiting respiratory droplets.
+An evidence review and analysis published in the Lancet on 16.04.2020 suggests that wearing a mask could be beneficial in reducing transmission of the virus by limiting respiratory droplets.
 (1)

 This may be particularly helpful information for people who may be infected but asymptomatic (not showing signs of any symptoms) whilst caring for at risk or vulnerable family members and/or for those households where a vulnerable person is being shielded but one or more family members or carers are not able to self-isolate with the rest of the household.